 Please contact STFC Fellowships Section for further guidance.

 The application must be written by the applicant and submitted through the online form and should include:

 In considering the applications the Panel will use the following criteria:

-The Panel will comprise the Chairs of the STFC Education, Training and Careers Committee and Women in Set Focus Group.
+The Panel will comprise of members of a sub-group of the STFC Education, Training and Careers Committee.